IPVS-AS/MBP/python-scripts/README.md

 * [type-scripts](type-scripts): premade python scripts for sensors; may also containt services (.conf) descriptions

 * the files rmpadvertise.*, rmpdiscovery.* and rmpvaluelogger.* are used to deploy and run the respective services using systemd.
+* discoverygui.py offers a basic GUI to view the devices currently registered for monitoring

 ## Installing services
 The discovery service is installed alongside the MBP using the install.sh script.
 To install and run the advertise service, use the install-advertise.sh script.

+The services are installe using systemd so they can be started and stop, using:

+    sudo systemctl start <service>
+    sudo systemctl stop <service>

 ## Discovery service